 What is a Chemical Equation?

-Chemical reactions can be represented on paper with the help of chemical equations, as discussed earlier.
-An example of a chemical equation for the reaction between hydrogen gas and oxygen gas giving rise to water is provided below.
+Chemical reactions can be represented on paper with the help of chemical equations, an example for which is represented below (for the reaction between hydrogen gas and oxygen gas to form water).

 2H2 + O2 → 2H2O